 Monday and Wednesday-Friday

-Located in the heart of the historic Brown’s Race neighborhood, the High Falls Visitors Center and Museum offers something for everyone.
-Whether you’re visiting Rochester for the first time or are a long-time resident of the “Flower City,” the interactive museum and welcome center provides an inviting place to learn something new about local history.
+Located in the heart of the historic Brown’s Race neighborhood, the High Falls Interpretive Center and Museum offers something for everyone.
+Whether you’re visiting Rochester for the first time or are a long-time resident of the “Flower City,” the interactive Museum and Welcome Center provides an inviting place to learn something new about local history.

-The beautifully refurbished 19th-century waterworks building that houses the Center is a living museum in its own right.
+The beautifully refurbished 19th-century Waterworks Building that houses the Center is a living museum in its own right.
 Within its walls, you can watch the past unfold before your eyes.
-Visitors begin their journey in pre-historic Rochester at the base of a simulated glacier and end it by returning to the 21st century.
-In between, discover how the city was settled and the ways in which people employed water power to transform the region into an industrial boomtown.
+Visitors begin their journey in pre-historic Rochester at the base of a simulated glacier and complete their tour by returning to the 21st century.
+In between, they discover how the city was settled and the ways in which people employed water power to transform the region into an industrial boomtown.